sheltermanager/asm3/doc/manual/movements.rst

 the form, then checking the "Email adoption coordinator" box.
 For more information on using online forms, see :ref:`onlineform`

+Adoption coordinatoors can also receive automated email notifications when a signing request connected to one of their adoptions has been completed.
+The feature "Notify adoption coordinator when documents are signed" can be enabled in the :menuselection:`Settings --> Options --> Documents` screen.

 .. image:: images/adoption_coordinator_online_form.png

 The reservation book contains a column for the adoption coordinator, clicking